 While this number includes deductibles, co-pays, premiums, prescriptions, and other Medicare costs, it doesn’t account for healthcare costs like dental, vision, over-the-counter medications, and long-term care.

-Long-term care expenses should be an essential part of your planning strategy.
+Long-term care expenses should be an important part of your planning strategy.
 Why?
-Over 50% of people 65 or older will require some type of long-term care in their lifetime.
-Genworth found the average cost of nursing care is $102,200 for a private room and $90,155 for a semi-private room.
-If you needed nursing care for just one year, you could accrue significant medical bills.
+An individual turning 65 has almost a 70% chance of needing some type of long-term care services and support in their remaining years.
+Genworth found the average cost of nursing care in 2024 was $127,750 for a private room and $111,325 for a semi-private room.
+If you needed nursing care for just one year, you could accrue significant medical bills, and the average need for long term care lasts around 3 years.
+This makes saving and planning for healthcare costs in retirement even more important.
+The trick is to start saving early and continue to evaluate both current and projected health needs to make a solid plan that will support your future.

 Create a Strong Retirement Income Plan

 A large part of retirement planning is allocating expenses that will help you live the life you want.
-When planning for medical costs, it’s necessary to account for all income streams you will have available, such as:
+When planning for medical costs, it’s important to account for all income streams you will have available, such as:

 - Your portfolio